NEA Research Team Finds Nearly 1 in 5 Adult Eczema…

 A year or two ago, you couldn’t tell me this.
 But now that I’ve worked through it and found some relief, I’m a prime example.
 Know that you are not alone even though it may feel like it (it sure did to me).

 It wasn’t until I wrote my first blog post and people were contacting me left and right saying they were struggling with the same thing that I realized I wasn’t alone after all.
 So, I changed my mindset and set out to find some answers and get some relief.
-I hope the tips in this post helps you to do the same.
+I hope my tips help you to do the same.

-Christine K. St. Vil is an eczema warrior currently residing in White Plains, Maryland, with her husband and three kids.
+Christine K. St. Vil has eczema and currently resides in White Plains, Maryland, with her husband and three kids.
 She operates the blog Moms N Charge® as well as the social media agency, Purpose Driven Media.
 You can connect with her on Instagram @MomsNCharge.